2015 Pembroke Welsh Corgis were ranked #20 for Most Popular Dog Breed in America.

 Pembroke Welsh Corgis are good with children as long as they are respected; some tend to nip at the heels.
 Pembrokes can get along well with cats and other pets if socialized when young, but may not be fond of other dogs.
 The Pembroke Welsh Corgi is somewhat suspicious around strangers and must be trained not to growl.
 Pembroke Welsh Corgis can be domineering over one another.

 The Pembroke Welsh Corgi should be brushed occasionally to remove dead hairs, and bathed only when necessary.
 It has a life expectancy of 11-13 years.
 The Pembroke’s long body shape makes it susceptible to spinal problems and arthritis.
 Obesity in the Pembroke Welsh Corgi can lead to serious health conditions, so proper nutrition and exercise is critical.
-Another potential health problem for the Pembroke Welsh Corgi is Canine Degenerative Myelopathy, which may be present if the dog stands with its feet abnormally close together.
+Another potential health problem for the Pembroke Welsh Corgi is Canine Degenerative Myelopathy.
 The Pembroke Welsh Corgi can live outdoors but prefers to split its time between life indoors with the family and playtime in the yard.

 The intelligence of the Pembroke Welsh Corgi makes training fairly easy.
 Pembroke Welsh Corgis are eager learners and quickly understand what is expected of them.
 The Pembroke Welsh Corgi excels at dog sports such as sheepdog and agility trials.
 Its paws should be handled frequently when it is a puppy to help it overcome its natural resistance to paw grooming.